Livin' with Lucy: Series 2

 Series two began on 20 October 2008.
 In the first episode presenter Lucy Kennedy spent three days with Shane Lynch in his caravan in Surrey.
 Don Baker enticed Kennedy into his jacuzzi and she also joined him on stage to play the tambourine.

 Series 3

 Series three began on 11 November 2010 and ended on 16 December 2010.

 Episodes on TV3/Virgin Media

 Series 1

 In August 2016 TV3 (Ireland) announced they had taken over the rights of the show and changed to Living with Lucy.
 Shane Long, Kerry Katona and Jedward were among the celebrities appearing in the series.

 Series 2

 Series 3

 In September 2018 Virgin Media One, the new name for TV3 broadcast this series.

 Series 4

 Lodging with Lucy

-Due to the COVID-19 pandemic and various lockdown rules, Lucy Kennedy hosted a variation of the show, Lodging with Lucy, in which guests came to stay with her in a hired lodge in Meath, Ireland.
+Due to the COVID-19 pandemic and various lockdown rules, Lucy Kennedy hosted a variation of the show, Lodging with Lucy, in which guests came to stay with her in a hired lodge in County Meath, Ireland.